sarahlehman/smalltownkitten/content/post/water-warfare.md

 water-delivery-guy has to sign my name and he is apparently afraid to ask what exactly my name is.

-I finally notice he’s waiting for me, and say “Oh, sorry.
+I finally notice he’s waiting for me, and say, “Oh, sorry.
 It’s Sarah.”

 He says, “I’ll have to remember that one\!”